Fidelismo: Castroist organizations

 The Socialist Workers Party in the United States follows a Castroist position.
-The Revolutionary Left Movement of Chile during the presidency of Salvador Allende, criticized his government from a Castroist position.
+The Revolutionary Left Movement of Chile, during the presidency of Salvador Allende, criticized his government from a Castroist position.

 Assessments

 Considering the range of ideological statements made by Castro, scholars have attempted to summarize the core themes of Fidelismo.
-Lillian Guerra describes "Fidelismo" as a nationalistic "popular religion" that was used to legitimize Castro's government., while Marina Gold states that Fidelismo was a political system legitimized only by the charismatic authority of Fidel Castro.
+Lillian Guerra argues that "Fidelismo" developed only after the Cuban Revolution, as a nationalistic "popular religion" that was used to legitimize Castro's government and supported Castro's political millenarianism, and demands for national sacrifice.
+Marina Gold states that Fidelismo was a political system legitimized only by the charismatic authority of Fidel Castro.

 Defining the personal beliefs of Castro has been a somewhat difficult task, with historians arguing over Castro's sincerity.
 The historian Tad Szulc has stated that during the Cuban Revolution, Castro was a closet communist, and never a liberal republican.
 According to Szulc, Castro was conspiring with the Popular Socialist Party since early 1959.
 Other scholars like Samuel Farber, and Katherine Gordy, argue that Castro did not conspire, or manipulate the public by stating he was "not a communist", and that his ideological evolution was instead done to assist the consolidation of the Cuban Revolution.
 There was no conspiracy to hide his true communist leanings, because they did not exist at the time.

+Because of Castro's shifting ideology throughout his political career, from republicanism to communism, many historians have argued that Fidelismo is not a succinct ideology in and of itself, with Theodore Draper arguing that "Castroism" is simply a self-contradictory collection of declarations supporting Castro's rule in Cuba; ultimately only principled in opportunism.
+Andrés Oppenheimer, Roland H. Ebel, Ray Taras, and James D. Cochrane, all claim that Fidelismo only consistently represents a cult of personality around Fidel Castro.
+Volker Skierka contends that Fidelismo is not even a variant of Marxism-Leninism, but just the veneration of Fidel Castro's caudillo rule.